-As a general rule, the effect of interfund activity has been eliminated from the government-wide statement of net position.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule are transfers between governmental funds and business-type and fiduciary funds.
 Elimination of these contributions would distort the direct costs and program revenues reported for the various functions concerned.

-D. Basis of Presentation - Fund Financial Statements
+C. Basis of Presentation - Fund Financial Statements